datanav/docs/configuration.rst

        ..
 NOTE:: Make sure that you use indexes version 2 when you use subsets.
 The reason is that these support deletes.
 Indexes version 1 does not.
      -
      - No

+   * - ``completeness``
+     - Boolean
+     - If set to ``true``, the dataset source completeness filtering feature is enabled.
+This will instruct the source to only return source entities that have a ``_ts`` value that is older than or equal to the completeness timestamp value of the source dataset.
+     - ``false``
+     -

    * - ``include_previous_versions``
      - Boolean